maarten-pennings/ENS210/examples/README.md

 ## ens210full
-A sketch, that is simple like ens210simple in that it uses no other libraries.
+A sketch, that is basic like ens210basic in that it uses no other libraries.
 But it does employ full error handling and it demos all conversions (Kelvin, Celsius, Fahrenheit).

 ## ens210thingspeak
-A real application, not just a simple demo.
+A real application, not just a basic demo.
 Reads temperature and humidity from the ENS210, and uploads that to a ThingSpeak channel.

 This application uses several (standard) libraries, like WiFi and ThingSpeak.
-It also requires you to create a ThingSpeak account and create an appropriate channel to receive the data.
+It also requires creation of a ThingSpeak account and an appropriate ThingSpeak channel to receive and store the data.

 This has only been tested on ESP8266.